|

 Ed:

-On this auspicious occasion of Guru Purnima , I am thinking about you and wondering why
+On this auspicious occasion of Guru Purnima , I am thinking about you

 FAQ has not been updated since March ?
 Maybe you are in PR.
 I am also